NethermindEth/nethermind/src/Nethermind/Nethermind.WriteTheDocs/configuration.rst

  - IsMining - description missing

- - JsonRpcEnabled - description missing

- - JsonRpcEnabledModules - description missing

- - KeepDevWalletInMemory - description missing
+ - JsonRpcEnabled - Defines whether the JSON RPC service is enabled on node startup at the 'HttpPort'

+ - JsonRpcEnabledModules - Defines whether the JSON RPC service is enabled on node startup at the 'HttpPort'

+ - KeepDevWalletInMemory - If 'true' then any accounts created will be only valid during the session and deleted when application closes.

- - LogDirectory - description missing
+ - LogDirectory - In case of null, the path is set to [applicationDirectiory]\logs

  - LogFileName - description missing

  - LogPerfStatsOnDebug - description missing

- - MetricsEnabled - description missing

- - MetricsIntervalSeconds - description missing

- - MetricsPushGatewayUrl - description missing

  - ObsoletePendingTransactionInterval - description missing